germanamz/nomina-real/README.md

 # IMSS Calculator

-A desktop application for calculating the total cost of employee salaries in Mexico, including all mandatory taxes, social security contributions, and benefits.
+A web application for calculating the total cost of employee salaries in Mexico, including all mandatory taxes, social security contributions, and benefits.

 ## Current State

 The application is **fully functional** and ready for use.
 All core features have been implemented and tested.
+This is a Next.js web application that runs in the browser.

 ### ✅ Implemented Features